-Prior to this, he spent 12 years as Director of Government Relations and then Vice President of the North Carolina Family Policy Council where he directed the Council’s government relations team, served as editor of Family North Carolina magazine, and produced the Council’s widely distributed Voter Guide.
+Prior to this, he spent 12 years as Director of Government Relations and then Vice President of NC Family, where he directed the Council’s government relations team, served as editor of Family North Carolina magazine, and produced the Council’s widely distributed Voter Guide.
 During this time, John was twice recognized as one of the “Most Influential Lobbyists in the North Carolina General Assembly” by the North Carolina Center for Public Policy Research.

 Jere Z. Royall has served as Director of Community Impact and Counsel for the North Carolina Family Policy Council since 2000.
 Prior to that, he helped manage his family’s retail furniture business for 17 years and then served as a lay minister with a Raleigh church for 8 years.